Back to overview

 Here’s LawCareers.Net’s checklist to help you navigate second year at university:

 • Before making any applications, spend some time researching law firms and making a shortlist of your desired law firms or chambers.
-Think about what practice areas you’re interested in, the type of firm (eg, magic circle, high street, boutique or international) and the clients that the firm works with.
+Think about what practice areas you’re interested in, the type of firm (eg, magic circle, high street, boutique or international) or chambers, and the clients that the law firm/chambers works with.
 Without thorough research, your application will not be successful.

-For advice on how to prepare for, and get the most out of these events watch this LCN video on making the most of law fairs.
+For advice on how to prepare for, and get the most out of these events check out this Feature.

 • Get involved with your university’s law society; engage and make the most out of the opportunities on offer (eg, mooting).

-• Familiarise yourself with the new route to qualifying – the Solicitors Qualifying Exam (SQE) – via LCN’s dedicated SQE hub, sponsored by The University of Law.
+• Familiarise yourself with the route to qualifying as a solicitor – the Solicitors Qualifying Exam (SQE) – via LCN’s dedicated SQE hub, sponsored by The University of Law.
+Plus, if you’re considering the barrister route, check out our Barristers hub to find out more about how to qualify.

 • Continue reading the business sections of news websites to improve your commercial awareness, but also read the more specific legal press – a couple of the more reputable broadsheet newspapers also have great law sections.